christianscott/tee-break/README.md

 {{  ""mmssgg""::  ""ggooooddbbyyee  ::((""  }}
 ```

+Similarly broken log lines will also be written to `tee.log`.

 It also shows that you can work around this by piping output into a program that does the line buffering for you (`./bin/tee_breaker | ./bin/line_buffer | tee -a tee.log`).

 with line buffering: